himanshusangal3/MEDIAWIKI/Script_deploy_mediawiki_README.md

 #############################################################################################################

-Execution : Clone this repo and run shell script with below command\
-sh Script_deploy_mediawiki.sh
+Execution :
+Step 1 ) Clone this repo.
+Step 2 ) Switch to the master branch
+Step 3 ) Go inside the branch and run below command to create service sccount kubectl create -f helm-service-account.yaml
+Step 4 ) Run shell script with below command to deploy all the resources in curret section sh Script_deploy_mediawiki.sh

 ###########################################################################################################